BabylonJS/Documentation/content/features/featuresDeepDive/physics.md

 All need to be enabled before use.

 Interactions between objects are achieved by imposters, simple objects that are attached to any complex objects with a scene.
-The imposter can be assigned physical attributes such as mass, friction, a coefficient of restitution, impulse, and linear and angular
+The imposter can be assigned physical attributes such as mass, friction, a coefficient of restitution, impulse, and linear and angular.

 Two imposters can be connected using joints such as a hinge or ball and socket.